Sloss Furnaces: Present use

-In June 2012 a formal groundbreaking ceremony was held at the site to commemorate the beginning of construction on a new 16,000 square foot Visitors' and Education Center to be located on the south-west corner of the property.
+In June 2012, a formal groundbreaking ceremony was held at the site to commemorate the beginning of construction on a new 16,000 square foot Visitors' and Education Center to be located on the south-west corner of the property.
 The new complex, funded jointly by the City of Birmingham and the Sloss Foundation, hosts educational exhibits relevant to the site's history, administrative offices, as well as additional multi-purpose space for public events.
 Sloss Furnaces holds metal arts classes and events, food festivals, fun runs, education programs, weddings, and concerts, as well as Historic Night Tours.
 The facility improvements are in line with an expected ongoing project within the city to construct new "greenway" spaces in the downtown area, possibly linking several popular city venues in the future.
 The story of Sloss' preservation and modern use was documented in Alabama Public Television's Sloss: Industry to Art.

-In 2022, the Sloss Furnaces will be a competition venue for the 2022 World Games.
-Sport climbing, breaking, parkour, and beach handball will all hold their respective competitions there.
+In 2022, the Sloss Furnaces was a competition venue for the 2022 World Games.
+Sport climbing, breaking, parkour, and beach handball all held their respective competitions there.

+The yearly Hardcore Punk festival “Furnace Fest” was hosted at the Sloss Furnaces from 2000-2003, and once again from 2021 until presently.

+In November 2024, the VEX Robotics Signature Event "Haunted" was hosted at the Sloss Furnaces Historical Landmark.